Amitmund/sretoolkit/kubernetes/kubernetes_objects_resources_kinds.md

 ### ReplicaSet

 - In Kubernetes, `Deployments don’t manage Pods directly`.
-- T`hat’s the job of the ReplicaSet object`.
+- `That’s the job of the ReplicaSet object`.
 - When you create a `Deployment in Kubernetes, creates a ReplicaSet is created automatically`.
 - The `ReplicaSet ensures that the desired number of replicas (copies) are running` at all times by creating or deleting Pods as needed.